Ten Tips for Creating Fun Event Videos

-However within the past year we’ve overcome our video aversion and developed a method for creating fun event videos that really works for us.
+However within the past five years we’ve overcome our video aversion and developed a method for creating fun event videos that really works for us.
 We’re admittedly far from experts, and there is certainly much more for us to learn, but we have picked up a few things that could benefit others.
 So below we have ten (probably more if you count them all) tips for other publishers or really anyone who is looking to create videos to share highlighting events and trips that they attend.

 Making a decent video doesn’t take specialized equipment or software these days.
 Modern smartphones are capable of capturing high quality video, and although you can get a more professional finished product from a more professional camera, it’s not necessary for many casual projects.
-We’re big fans of Apple here, so for the majority of our videos we utilize an Apple iPhone 6, with its built in stabilization.
+We’re big fans of Apple here, so for the majority of our videos we utilize an Apple iPhone, with its built in stabilization.
 While we could use Final Cut Pro or Adobe Premiere to edit the video, we prefer to keep things simple and just utilize iMovie.
 We once despised editing video, due to file size of the clips and the speed at which our machine processed them.
 Then we upgraded to a Solid State Drive (SSD) and editing is much more pleasant now.
 Find what works for you, the hardware and software that you are comfortable with, and don’t concern yourself with what “the professionals use.”

 Shoot Tons of Footage